nycmeshnet/nycmesh.net/content/volunteer/index.md

 The maintenance team works to build and maintain the larger hubs and buildings throughout the mesh.
 We plan install days when a large number (5-12) of volunteers will work together to get a new hub or building online in an afternoon or two.
 Upcoming maintenance team projects are scheduled in [#maintenance-tasks](https://nycmesh.slack.com/messages/maintenance-tasks) and maintenance team is used to coordinate and plan these dates.

-Joining maintenace team is a great way to get involved with larger buildings, as we always need more help on these big projects!
+Joining maintenance team is a great way to get involved with larger buildings, as we always need more help on these big projects!

 ***